-Total coliform bacteria are naturally occurring and not generally a health risk, but their presence is an indication of possible contamination of the water by harmful bacteria or other microorganisms.
-Any positive sample requires retesting at the location of the sample, and at two locations within five service connections upstream and downstream of the positive sample site.
-Of 328 tests, 327 (99.7%) were negative for total coliform in 2008.
+Total coliform bacteria are naturally occurring and not generally a health risk, but their presence is an indicator of possible contamination by harmful bacteria or other microorganisms.
+Any positive total coliform sample requires retesting at the location of the sample, and at two locations within five service connections upstream and downstream of the positive sample site.
+Of 320 tests, 320 (100%) were negative for total coliform in 2009.